 In my studio, I regularly experiment with a variety of design approaches in order to express a particular mood or narrative.
 Essentially, each project is another challenge to convey my work as if it were a visual poem.
 I want the viewer to have a unique experience while interpreting my work.
 Hopefully awakening something within them that has impact and translates as meaningful.

 Since that time, I have created artwork for numerous award-winning projects from advertising and design firms to museums through out the north and southeast as well as the mid-west.
-My path to painting full time has been an evolving journey.
-It has grown from a fascination of personal expression into the desire for creating fine art that attempts to provoke it’s viewer.
-I’m currently in pursuit of creating a variety of themed pieces ranging from black and white as well as in living color.
+This has been an evolving journey, that has grown from a fascination of personal expression into an attempt to provoke the interest of the viewer.